Iwate

 Common questions

-What is Iwate best for?
+What is Chuson-ji known for?

-How many days do you need in Iwate?
+How long do you need in Iwate?

 Book Iwate tours and tickets in advanceSkip-the-line entry and popular day trips, reserved before you go.Browse tours